lidofinance/lido-dao/README.md

 ## Deploying

-There are various ways to deploy the lido protocol smart-contracts and run the instance either locally or on a new testnet, please proceed to the following [scratch deploy documentation](/docs/scratch-deploy.md)
+To deploy the smart contracts and run the protocol instance either locally or on a new testnet, please proceed to the following [scratch deploy documentation](/docs/scratch-deploy.md)

 # License